juberiya1ajaz/Angel-Recruiter/README.md

 ## 🔐 Best Blockchain Project Using Hedera

-We are using **Hedera’s testnet** to make a make a **decentralized chatroom** for patients and doctors, so that they can chat analmously and chat freely .
+We are using **Hedera’s testnet** to make a make a **decentralized chatroom** for Recruiter and Job-seeker, so that they can chat analmously and chat freely .
 Hedera is a decentralized public network that utilizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create the next era of fast, fair, and secure applications.

 ## 🧠 Challenges we ran into